2023 Best Health Professions Schools in South Carolina

 Top 10 Best Health Professions Schools

 Our analysis found Medical University of South Carolina to be the best school for health professions students who want to pursue a degree in South Carolina.
-Located in the city of Charleston, MUSC is a public school with a small student population.
+Located in the midsize city of Charleston, MUSC is a public college with a small student population.

 After completing their degree, health professions graduates from MUSC carry an average student debtload of $28,354.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $399.

-Read full report on Health Professions at Medical University of South Carolina
+Full Health Professions at Medical University of South Carolina Report

-A rank of #2 on this year’s list means Trident Technical College is a great place for health professions students.
+The excellent programs at Trident Technical College helped the school earn the #2 place on this year’s ranking of the best health professions schools in South Carolina.
 Trident Technical College is a fairly large public school located in the city of Charleston.

 Health Professions majors at Trident Technical College take out an average of $23,834 in student loans while working on their egree.